jon-jacky/Piety/README.md

 is an experiment to see if we can achieve something similar today with Python, but running on ordinary hardware.

-We aim to produce, in Python, a minimal system capable of -- what else? -- writing and running Python programs.
-This requires only a text console, a Python interpreter, an editor, and persistent storage (not necessarily a file system).
+We aim to produce, in Python, a simple but self-contained personal computer operating system capable of -- what else? -- writing and running Python programs.
+A minimal system requires only a text console, a Python interpreter, some standard library modules, and persistent storage (not necessarily a file system).
 We also hope to experiment with TCP/IP networking (including the web) and graphics.
 We aim to see how far we can get with just Python.
 There is already a lot of work by others that we might be able to use or adapt (see [doc/utilities.md](doc/utilities.md)).

 Piety might be used for ---